pbunnun/SeeWeDev/INSTALL.md

+# CVDev Installation Guide

 To compile CVDev, you need ...

 MS Windows: tested with